Agency for Toxic Substances and Disease Registry (ATSDR), Department of Health and Human Services (DHHS).

-Requests for printed copies of the draft toxicological profile should be sent via e-mail to email@example.com, or to Ms. Delores Grant, Division of Toxicology and Environmental Medicine, Agency for Toxic Substances and Disease Registry, Mailstop F-62, 1600 Clifton Road, NE., Atlanta, Georgia 30333.
+Requests for printed copies of the draft toxicological profile should be sent via e-mail to firstname.lastname@example.org, or Start Printed Page 23601to Ms. Delores Grant, Division of Toxicology and Environmental Medicine, Agency for Toxic Substances and Disease Registry, Mailstop F-62, 1600 Clifton Road, NE., Atlanta, Georgia 30333.
 Electronic access to this document is also available at the ATSDR Web site: http://www.atsdr.cdc.gov/toxprofiles/index.asp.

 Each profile will include an examination, a summary, and an interpretation of available toxicological information and epidemiological evaluations.
 This information and these data identify the levels of significant human exposure for the substance and for the associated health effects.
 The profiles must also include a determination of whether adequate information on the health effects of each substance is available or is in the process of development.
 If adequate information is not available, ATSDR, in cooperation with the National Toxicology Program (NTP), is required to ensure the initiation of research to determine such health effects.

 All toxicological profiles issued as “Drafts for Public Comment” represent ATSDR's best efforts to provide important toxicological information on priority hazardous substances.

 The draft toxicological profile will be made available to the public on or about April 29th, 2011.

 Director, Office of Policy, Planning and Evaluation, National Center for Environmental Health/Agency for Toxic Substances and Disease Registry.